arnavgautam/TreeHacks2015/HOLs/HOL-GettingStartedWindowsAzureStorage/HOL.md

 In this task you will update table security to use Stored Access Policy.

-1. Continue working with the end solution of the previous exercise or open the solution located at _/Source/Ex5-UpdatingSASToUseStoredAccessPolicies/Begin_.
+1. Continue working with the end solution of the previous exercise, or open the solution located at _/Source/Ex5-UpdatingSASToUseStoredAccessPolicies/Begin_.
 Remember to run Visual Studio **as administrator** to be able to use the Windows Azure storage emulator.

 1. Update **Global.asax.cs** to set the Stored Access Policies for Table Storage.